state-of-the-art/BlendNet/README.md

 ### Manager instance provisioning

-This action actually using bucket creation, bucket files upload, instance creation, autostarting script that downloads the Manager scripts from bucket and running them.
-After that Manager generates CA and server SSL certificates and shares the CA certificate with the Addon.
-Addon tries to connect the manager using ssl connection and the credentials from configuration (or generated ones).
+This action actually uses bucket creation, bucket files upload, instance creation, autostarting script that downloads the Manager scripts from bucket and runns them.
+After that Manager generates CA and server SSL certificates and shares the CA certificate with Addon.
+Addon tries to connect the Manager using ssl connection and the credentials from configuration (or generated ones).

 What could go wrong here besides access to the GCP/Buckets from Addon:
-* Error during start the Manager - check the serial console of the manager instance for logs of the "startup-script".
+* Error during start of the Manager - check the serial console of the manager instance for logs of the "startup-script".
 * Instance service account access - BlendNet using default account with access scopes, so Manager should already have the required rights to access buckets & GCE.
 * Firewall rules - Addon should have access to the newly created/started Manager port (default 8443) on the external IP.
-So make sure thet the rule was created by the Addon properly.
+So make sure that the rule was created by the Addon properly.

 ### Advanced users

 Check the blender stdout - run it using console and you will see some debug messages from BlendNet.
-If blender is started without console to check stdout - just restart it from console and try to reproduce your steps to see additional information about the issue.
+If blender is started without a console to check stdout - just restart it from console and try to reproduce your steps to see additional information about the issue.

-Also if you know how python is working - you can add more debug output to the BlendNet addon - just edit the sources in it's directory, but please be carefull.
+Also if you know how python is working - you can add more debug output to the BlendNet addon - just edit the sources in it's directory, but please be careful.

 ### Getting support